-- Do not use the convertible locking retractor when using the vehicle's safety belt to restrain a child on a booster seat. - The shoulder belt must lie as close to the center of the child's collar bone as possible and must lie flat and snug on the upper body.
+- ➤ Do not use the convertible locking retractor when using the vehicle's safety belt to restrain a child on a booster seat. - ► The shoulder belt must lie as close to the center of the child's collar bone as possible and must lie flat and snug on the upper body.
 It must never lie across the throat or neck.
 The lap belt must lie across the pelvis and never across the stomach or abdomen.
 Make sure the belt lies flat and snug.
-Pull on the belt to tighten if necessary. - If you must transport an older child in a booster seat on the front passenger seat, you can use the safety belt height adjustment to help adjust the shoulder portion properly.
+Pull on the belt to tighten if necessary. - ➤ Secure unused safety belts on the rear seat ⇒ page 156.